mamoon57/mamoon57/README.md

 Platform engineer based in Canberra.
 I build backends, cloud infra, and lately LLM/agent systems that actually run in prod — not demos.

-Currently at **Mondiaux**.
-Previously worked across AWS and Azure, Kubernetes, Terraform, and CI/CD pipelines.
+Worked across AWS and Azure, Kubernetes, Terraform, and CI/CD pipelines.

 ---